 P.O Box 11271

 - Where relevant, the CEO may nominate an internal or external official to investigate the Whistle-Blower incident.
 In addition the CEO may nominate a permanent Committee to review or investigate any reported incidences.
-This, however, does not preclude the CEO from appointing any persons from outside the Permanent Committee.
+This, however, does not preclude the CEO from appointing any person from outside the Permanent Committee.

-- Where such a committee is constituted it shall meet on a regular basis to:
+- Where such a Committee is constituted it shall meet on a regular basis to:

-- To review reported complaints
+- To review reported complaints.

 - Institute investigations in reported cases and receive status reports on on-going investigations.